Types of Financial Aid for MD Students

 If you receive an outside scholarship or grant, it’s your responsibility to notify the financial aid office.
 That information is taken into account when we determine your financial aid package.

 Eligibility for Dual MD/Master’s Degree Students

-If you are enrolled in dual MD/master’s degree programs, NYU School of Medicine processes your financial aid while you complete coursework for the MD program.
-During your master’s degree semesters, financial aid is awarded and processed through the graduate school that administers your master’s degree.
+If you are enrolled in dual MD/master’s degree programs, NYU School of Medicine processes your financial aid and you receive a full-tuition scholarship to cover tuition costs for the MD degree portion.
+During your master’s degree semesters, financial aid is awarded and processed through the graduate school that administers your master’s degree and you are charged tuition for your master’s degree.

 The limit on federal loans you are eligible to receive varies according to the academic program you choose, and that may affect your borrowing capacity for a given semester.
 For that reason, we encourage all medical students applying to a dual MD/master’s program to schedule an appointment for financial counseling.